George3d6/striga/README.md

 ## Usage

-WARNING: This library is incompleted and the code hasn't been reivewd.
-The present functionality should work but for now use at your own risk, especially if you plan on using it with 3rd party strings such as folly:String, AWS::String or QString
+#### WARNING: This library is incompleted and the code hasn't been reivewd.
+The present implementation may work as intended for myself, but, use at your own risk, especially if you plan on using it with 3rd party strings such as folly:String, AWS::String or QString (&#x1F34E;)

 To download: